 I applied for a place on the MA International Studies and Diplomacy program at SOAS starting in September 2017.
 I studied on the English Language and Academic Studies Programme (ELAS) because this is designed for those who need to improve their academic skills, such as English language skills, research methods, critical thinking, reading and analysis.

 After being referred to the ELAS programme, I thought it might be unnecessary to study for an extra year.
-Despite this, I started and finished the full three terms on ELAS and since then I have further developed my interest in the Social Sciences and improved my self-confidence, as I learned academic essay writing as well as how to deliver an effective presentation.
-I studied the full three terms on the Social Science module, which took me on a journey through International Political Economy, International Relations and finally Development Studies.
+Despite this, I started and finished all terms on ELAS and since then I have further developed my interest in the Social Sciences and improved my self-confidence, as I learned academic essay writing as well as how to deliver an effective presentation.
+The Academic Subject study took me on a journey through International Political Economy, International Relations and Development Studies.

 In spite of the instability and reduced accessibility to education and training in my home country Afghanistan, I found an opportunity at SOAS to achieve my future plan, which is to qualify for a better political and diplomatic position at a local or multinational institution.